-Globally, Canaccord's wealth management segment provides tailored financial planning and brokerage services to individual Canadian, UK and European investors, institutions and intermediaries, and charities.
+Globally, Canaccord Genuity Wealth Management provides tailored financial planning and brokerage services to individual Canadian, UK and European investors, institutions and intermediaries, and charities.
 The division offers a broad range of investment products to its client base, including both proprietary and third party products.
 As of May 22, 2012, this business segment consisted of Canaccord Genuity Wealth Management in Canada and Collins Stewart Wealth Management in the UK and Europe.
 During fiscal 2013, Collins Stewart Wealth Management was rebranded Canaccord Genuity Wealth Management.
+The wealth management business of Eden Financial Ltd was included commencing October 1, 2012.

-Wealth management revenue is generated through traditional commission based brokerage services; fee-based products and services; client-related interest; and fees and commissions earned by Advisory Teams for investment banking and venture capital transactions.
+Wealth management revenue is generated through traditional commission-based brokerage services; fee-based products and services; client-related interest; and fees and commissions earned by Advisory Teams in Canada, Investment Professionals and Fund Managers in the UK and Europe, and Advisors in Australia for investment banking and venture capital transactions.
 Commission revenue from the sale of investment products and the provision of brokerage and other financial services is based on an established commission schedule.
 Discounts and adjustments to this schedule are based on the client's level of business, transaction size, complexity and other relevant factors.

-As of March 31, 2013, Canaccord's Wealth Management division had 178 Advisory Teams in Canada and 12 Advisors in Australia.
+As of March 31, 2014, Canaccord Genuity Wealth Management division had 160 Advisory Teams in Canada and 9 Advisors in Australia.
 Advisory Teams are normally comprised of one or more Investment Advisors (IAs) and their assistants and associates, who together manage a shared set of client accounts.
-Advisory Teams that are led by, or only include, an IA who has been licensed for less than three years are not included in our Advisory Team count, as it typically takes a new IA approximately three years to build an average sized book.
+Advisory Teams that are led by, or only include, an IA who has been licensed for less than three years are not included in our Advisory Team count, as it typically takes a new IA approximately three years to build an average-sized book.

-In the UK and Europe, the wealth management business has 122 investment professionals and fund managers.
-Investment professionals include all staff with direct sales responsibilities, which include brokers and assistants with direct client contacts.
-Fund managers include all staff who manages client assets.
+In the UK and Europe, the wealth management business has 118 investment professionals and fund managers.
+Investment professionals include all staff with direct sales responsibilities, which includes brokers and assistants with direct client contacts.
+Fund managers include all staff who manage client assets.

-Canaccord's Wealth Management group has 24 offices throughout Canada, UK and Europe, and Australia in the following locations:
+Canaccord's Wealth Management group has 23 offices throughout Canada, the UK and Europe, and Australia in the following locations:

-British Columbia Alberta Ontario Quebec Nova Scotia UK and Europe Australia Kelowna Calgary (3) Toronto Montreal Halifax London Melbourne Prince George Edmonton Ottawa Gatineau Jersey Sydney Vancouver - Head Office Waterloo Guernsey(2) Trail Burlington Isle of Man Kitchener Geneva
+British Columbia Alberta Ontario Quebec Nova Scotia UK and Europe Australia Kelowna Calgary (3) Toronto Montreal Halifax London Melbourne Prince George Edmonton Ottawa Gatineau Jersey Sydney Vancouver - Head Office Waterloo Guernsey(2) Trail Burlington Isle of Man Kitchener